 Under Watering

 If your tree is not getting enough water, the leaves will turn yellow.
 Like a camel, your tree will work to conserve water when it’s not getting enough.
 To do this, it stops sending valuable moisture to the leaves.
 When this happens, the leaves turn yellow and drop off the tree.
-Regular watering is important to ensure your tree doesn’t dry out.
+Regular watering is essential to ensure your tree doesn’t dry out.

 Overwatering